invisible-college/robot-heart/docs/session0.md

 * a working Android dev environment installed on your computer (running Mac, Windows, or Linux)
 * a working "Hello World" Android app that runs in an emulator
 * the same app that you can download from the Google Play store.
+* understand the basic process of Android development and the terms SDK, API, IDE.

 <!--
 TODO: waiting to hear back from workshop participant